anujeevan-raju/Data-Analysis-Portfolio/README.md

 ## About.

-Hello, I'm Anujeevan R, with a 1.5 years of experience as a SQL Developer, I am enthusiastic about moving into the data analytics field.
-My professional background and self-directed learning have equipped me with a solid understanding of database management and data manipulation, which I am eager to utilize in an entry-level data analyst position.
+Hi!
+My name is Anujeevan R. And I am a SQL developer for 1.5 years, having a keen interest to shift in the field of data analytics.
+My work experience along with some self study has given me a fair understanding of how databases are maintained and how data is processed and I wish to apply those skills as a junior level data analyst.

-In my role as a SQL Developer, I have refined my technical abilities by working with complex queries and database structures.
-I am skilled in key data analysis tools such as SQL, Python, Excel, and Power BI.
-Crafting efficient queries and developing data visualizations has enhanced my analytical skills and problem-solving capabilities.
+As a SQL Developer, I have developed and improved my professional skills by dealing with intricate queries and database designs.
+I know computer language,s such as SQL, python, and also know how to use other software like Excel, Power BI.
+My ability to solve problems has improved because I can create effective queries and build data visualizations.

-I am keen to utilize my existing technical knowledge while expanding my role in data analysis.
-I enjoy exploring data from multiple perspectives to uncover significant insights and patterns that can inform business decisions.
+As an individual with a solid grounding in technical skills, I wish to broaden my focus from basic IT functions to more deeper, data driven analysis.
+I love to analyze data from different angles to discover critical information and patterns that would assist in making important business decisions.

 Outside of work, I am a dedicated cricket player and love to travel to new places.
 I also find solace in listening to music.
 Whether working independently or as part of a team, I am driven by the thrill of transforming raw data into actionable insights and am always looking to enhance my expertise in data analytics.